Follow us on networks

 Let's look at some of the theories about female orgasms.
 There are three main hypotheses about how the female orgasm can help you get pregnant.

-pulley hypothesis
+Pulley hypothesis

-However, several subsequent studies have been inconclusive on the direct relationship between lying down and fertility.
+However, several subsequent studies have been inconclusive about the direct relationship between lying down and fertility.
 It is true that there is, at least one, that identified that women who remained in a horizontal position after insemination were more likely to conceive.

-suction theory
+Suction theory

 This hypothesis is undoubtedly the most widespread.
 It is based on the fact that the contractions of the uterus during the female orgasm could help to "suck" the semen that is deposited in the vagina, near the cervix.
 That would help move the sperm through the uterus and fallopian tubes.